offsecin/infosecblog/README.md

 # Just Another Security Blog For Self Notes
-This blog is just another security blogs for my own notes and may be useful for others too
+This blog is just another security blog for my own notes and resources.

 ## License